Highrise alternative investment skyscraper

 A powerful tool for minimising inheritance tax liabilities when planning for later life - providing the investment was made at least two years before passing - EIS IHT relief has the potential to minimise capital erosion and maximise the proportion of an estate that is inherited.

-For example: should an investor who has exceeded the £325,000 IHT nil-rate band pledge £200,000 in EIS shares two years before passing, rather than having to forfeit £80,000 of that sum in inheritance tax (mandatory under certain savings accounts), they can pass the full value of their shares on IHT and CGT free.
+Should an investor who has exceeded the £325,000 IHT nil-rate band pledge £200,000 in EIS shares two years before passing, rather than having to forfeit £80,000 of that sum in inheritance tax (mandatory under certain savings accounts), they can pass the full value of their shares on IHT and CGT free.

 IHT relief is obtained by claiming business relief (BR).
 A claim for BR is normally made during the settlement of the shareholder’s estate, whereby the executors will need to complete a copy of probate return form IHT 412 and return this to HMRC as part of the overall probate process.
 HMRC will then assess the claim.